 As a former wedding planner + bridal boutique owner, I have had many Discovery Call with potential clients.
 And no matter how many times you do it, it can still seem overwhelming!
 Now that I am a bride to be, I have seen both sides of Discovery Calls!
 From planners to photographers, these tips will help you master that next call, and book the bride.

-As a bride to be, this is hands down one of my biggest pet peeves – taking too long to answer!
+This is hands down one of my biggest pet peeves – taking too long to answer!
 As a former wedding professional, I know how busy you can get.
 So while I don’t mean you have to respond right away, I recommend responding within 48-72 hours.
 Even if it’s just to touch base and let the potential client know you got their inquiry and will be reaching out shortly.
 When I was a planner in the South, one of the biggest complaints from brides was the response time.
 Sometimes they wouldn’t hear back from vendors for over a week, and they got so frustrated!
 So always remember to respond in a reasonable manner.

 Often times, all the info you will have is on the potential date, and maybe the venue.
 But that doesn’t mean you can’t be prepared!
 If you haven’t worked in that venue before, check it out in person or online, so you can see it for yourself.
 If you have worked there before, compile commonly asked questions about the venue, so you are prepared in advance.
 When I was a wedding planner, we were very familiar with the venues, but also knew the commonly asked questions.
 This way we looked professional and knowledgeable when they asked detailed questions!